Feed Conversion Ratio Calculator

 How many pounds of Pangasius catfish should the farmer expect to grow?
 Recall that the last growing cycle revealed an FCR of

-To determine how many pounds of fishes the farmer can grow with the investment, we will have to follow these simple steps:
+To determine how many pounds of fish the farmer can grow with the investment, we will have to follow these simple steps:

 Step 1: Find out how many pounds are in